slobzheninov/Glyphs-Scripts/README.md

 Input format: glyph and its alternatives space separated.
 Next glyph with its alternatives goes to the next line The script is sketchy.
 The randomness depends on the numbers choosen, give it a try.

+## Fit Zoom
+Fits text in current tab into full screen (if Text/Hand tool is selected) or fits current layer (if other tools are being selected).
+Works weirdly in Glyphs 3.
+Send help! :)

 ## Overlap Nodes
 Very specific tool that helps to solve kinks on terminals between narrow and normal widths.
 Converts this: